tokenocean/jungle/README.md

 # JUNGLELABᵀᴹ
 ![junglelab ](https://junglelab.io/logo-default.svg)

 JungleLab LNFT Digital Assets is a web-based platform for issuing and transacting with non-fungible tokens on the [Bitcoin Liquid Network](https://blockstream.com/liquid/).
-JungleLab is sponsoring its development and hosting an exemplary curated instance of it for use by artists & organisers at [JungleLab](https://junglelab.io).
+JungleLab is sponsoring its future development and hosting an exemplary curated instance of it for use by artists & organisers at [JungleLab](https://junglelab.io).
-[Blockstream] (https://www.blockstream.com) is sponsoring its development and hosting an exemplary curated instance of it for use by Bitcoin artists at [Raretoshi] (https://raretoshi.com)
+[Blockstream] (https://www.blockstream.com) & [Jan3] (https://jan3.com) is sponsoring its development and hosting an exemplary curated instance of it for use by Bitcoin artists at [Raretoshi] (https://raretoshi.com)

 ## Features